Ivan Smolčić

-Ivan Smolčić (born 17 August 2000) is a Croatian professional footballer who plays as a right-back or centre-back for Italian club Como and the Croatia national team.
+Ivan Smolčić (born 17 August 2000) is a Croatian professional footballer who plays as a right-back or centre-back for club Como and the Croatia national team.

-Career
+Club career

 After playing for the youth teams of Croatian club Rijeka, Smolčić made his professional debut for the club's first team on 13 April 2019, when he entered as a substitute in a 7–0 victory against Inter Zaprešić.
 The following three seasons, he moved to Orijent and Hrvatski Dragovoljac on loan.
 Returning to Rijeka in summer 2022, Smolčić soon established himself as a starter.
 On 3 February 2025, Smolčić signed a four-year contract with Como in Italy.

+International career

 In November 2022, Smolčić was capped twice for the Croatian under-21 team.
 On 6 September 2025, he debuted for the Croatian senior team in a 2026 FIFA World Cup qualification against Faroe Islands.

 Personal life

 His twin brother, Hrvoje, is also a professional footballer.
 They moved to HNK Rijeka Academy together in 2014.